South Sudan

 Keeping Mothers and Children Healthy

-South Sudan has high newborn and child death rates; almost 37,000 children under the age of five died in 2019, nearly half before they had completed their first month of life.5 Together with local partners, we promote respectful, client- and family-centered care for mothers and children to address these deaths and the illnesses that cause them, such as pneumonia, diarrhea, and malaria.
+South Sudan has high newborn and child death rates; over 31,000 children under the age of five died in 2021, almost 40 percent of them less than a month old.3 Together with local partners, MOMENTUM Integrated Health Resilience promotes respectful, client- and family-centered care for mothers and children to address these deaths and the illnesses that cause them, such as pneumonia, diarrhea, and malaria.

 References